finos/FDC3/docs/api-bridging/spec.md

 }
 ```

 This will trigger the same flow as `findIntent`.
-Upon receiveing a `findIntentResponse`, the resolver is shown.
+Upon receiving a `findIntentResponse`, the resolver is shown.

 User selects an option which will trigger a `raiseIntent` call with a `app:TargetApp` argument.